straorgau/policies/policies/CODE-OF-CONDUCT.md

 ## Code of Conduct
 Upon joining the Association, and being a continued member, means that you agree to the following:

-- Members will treat everyone with respect & common courtesy, taking into account people's individual experiences and views.
+Members must:
-- Always act in an inclusive, and non-discrimatory manner towards all persons.
+  - act in the Associations' best interests;
-- Act in honesty and integrity.
+  - act with a degree of professionalism and integrity;
-- Uphold the vision and mission of the Association.
+  - refrain from engaging in any conduct that may cause harm to the reputation of the Association;
-- Follow all reasonable and lawful directions.
-- Be accountable for our own actions.
+  - not engage in unlawful discrimination;
+  - not engage in any bullying, harrassment, or other physical / verbal conduct.
+  - not ignore actual / perceived behaviour or conduct that may be in breach of this Code;
+  - support fellow Members / Volunteers who identify and report any breaches of this Code of Conduct.

+Examples of unacceptable conduct include:
+- bigoted harassment against person(s) of a recognised minority group (e.g. homophobia, transphobia);
+- breaches of confidentiality and/or privacy;
+- bullying or harassment of towards another Member or Volunteer;
+- defaming the Association, or otherwise bring STRA into disrepute.

-## Breaches
+## Breaches & Disciplinary Action
 Breaches of the Code of Conduct through any channel representing the Association (e.g. events, chatrooms, communications), can be reported to the Committee at [committee@stra.org.au](mailto:committee@stra.org.au).

-Such breaches will be investigated thoroughly, and may result in the member receiving a reprimand, or otherwise a suspension or termination of membership.
+Such breaches will be investigated thoroughly, and may result in the member facing disciplinary action under part 27 of the [*STRA Constitution*](https://stra.org.au/policies/rules#_27-disciplining-members).